WHO WE ARE

 Research-to-action grants can be made for up to two years, with a third-year renewable that may be considered.
 The grant maximum is $250,000 per year.
 Depending on the nature of the research-to-action project, consideration may be given to a larger award.

-The gateway for planning and research-to-action grants is a short Letter of Interest (LOI).
-The Foundation will select from among LOIs those full applications that will be invited for either program.
-LOIs are considered in quarterly cycles.
+The gateway for research-to-action grants is a short Letter of Interest (LOI).
+The Foundation will select from among the LOIs those that will be invited to submit a full proposal.

 WE CONTINUE TO FUND OUR ANNUAL PROGRAMS: